 What Billions lacks in prestige it makes up for in entertainment value.
 It’s a fun game of cat and mouse between Damian Lewis’ hedge fund banker and Paul Giamatti’s U.S. attorney.
 Billions strikes the right tone of melodrama and intrigue to keep the story moving.
 Sometimes it’s the simple pleasures that make a show worth watching.
 For Billions, that is Giamatti’s intensity.
 When he takes things to 11, few actors are as amusing to watch. —Eddie Strait

 6) Ray Donovan (2013–)

-The series was created by Ann Biderman, who gave us the NBC/TNT cop drama Southland and won an Emmy for her writing on NYPD Blue back in the day.
-Both Voight and Schreiber have earned Emmy and Golden Globe noms for their roles in the show, and Voight actually took home the Best Supporting Actor Golden Globe last year.
+Creator Ann Biderman gave us the cop drama Southland and won an Emmy writing on NYPD Blue.
+Both Voight and Schreiber have earned Emmy and Golden Globe nominations for their roles in the show, and Voight took home the best supporting actor Golden Globe in 2014.

-Penny Dreadful was created by John Logan (Skyfall, Hugo) and the cast includes Eva Green, Timothy Dalton, Doctor Who’s Billie Piper, and Josh Hartnett.
-Honestly, this sort of stuff is my bread and butter, and Penny Dreadful is the main reason I’m springing for Hulu with Showtime.
+John Logan (Skyfall, Hugo) created Penny Dreadful.
+The cast includes Eva Green, Timothy Dalton, Doctor Who’s Billie Piper, and Josh Hartnett.
+Honestly, this sort of stuff is my bread and butter, and Penny Dreadful is the main reason I’m springing for Hulu plus Showtime.

-Those seven current series more than make Hulu with Showtime worth the investment if you’ve bailed on cable, but that’s just scratching the surface.
-There’s plenty of Showtime back catalog to delve into as well, including full runs of shows like Dexter, The L Word, Nurse Jackie, Californication, Weeds, and—one of my personal favorites—Penn and Teller: Bullshit!
+The current series make Hulu plus Showtime worth the investment, but that’s just scratching the surface.
+There’s plenty of Showtime back catalog to delve into, as well, including full runs of shows like The L Word, Nurse Jackie, Weeds, and—one of my personal favorites—Penn and Teller: Bullshit!
 Clear your schedules, people!